 Your eyes are brown.

-It's irrelevant, and you know it.
+It's irrelevant and you know it.

 All right, there it is.

-I I don't even know whether sleepy, creepy, crazy Uncle Joe fits anymore.
+I don't even know whether sleepy, creepy, crazy Uncle Joe fits anymore, but Joe Biden does not sound together.

-I and I'm being charitable, but he tells stories.
+And I'm being charitable, but he tells stories.

 Others might use the word lie.

-Um there's something radically wrong with this guy.
+There's something radically wrong with this guy.

 I don't know what it is.